whysatyam/whysatyam/README.md

 about me , <br/>

-computer science student , passionate about programming and open source
+computer science student , passionate about programming and open source software